-A lot of what we do at Breckmarsh Gundogs involves thinking ahead to next years prospects.
-Essentially, were looking for something with the largest heart and drive to work.
+A lot of what I do at Breckmarsh Gundogs involves thinking ahead to next years prospects.
+Essentially, I'm looking for something with the largest heart and drive to work.
 They must display a willingness to please and show natural game finding ability.
-This combined with an intelligent sharpness, shape and style are qualities our stud dogs need to be consistently passing on to their offspring.
-All our stud dogs have strong working pedigrees and have been scrupulously chosen for their ability to complement or strengthen their progeny's line.
+This combined with an intelligent sharpness, shape and style are qualities my stud dogs need to be consistently passing on to their offspring.
+All my stud dogs have strong working pedigrees and have been scrupulously chosen for their ability to complement or strengthen their progeny's line.

-Our selection of bitches all have their own individual characteristics.
-The purpose of our bitches is to compete at the highest level possible at trials.
+My selection of bitches all have their own individual characteristics.
+The purpose of my bitches is to compete at the highest level possible at trials.
 Only once they have proven themselves and shown quality working attributes are they considered for breeding.
-We pair our bitches carefully with our own stud dogs as much as we can, but to avoid restricted breeding lines we also carefully select stud dogs based on what has caught our eye when out training or competing.
+I pair my bitches carefully with my own stud dogs as much as I can, but to avoid restricted breeding lines I also carefully select stud dogs based on what has caught my eye when out training or competing.
 The pedigrees and attributes of the bitch and dog are carefully considered to try to achieve traits from both that complement each other as much as possible.

 A key to successful training is the ability to read your dog and have that all important timing to be able to act upon a situation before the moment passes you by.
 Until you are able to second guess what your dog is about to do and you understand the current capabilities of your dog, you're unable to make that split second decision about the direction the training should take.
-Lee has experience with the training of his dogs, not just during one stage of its development, but invests all his time to see the entire process through from pup to FTCH standard.
+I have experience with the training of my dogs, not just during one stage of their development, but invest all my time to see the entire process through from pup to FTCH standard.
 Training offers insight into different approaches in order to get the best out of your dog.
-We don't use just one technique to get the best out of our dogs and so we don't believe in a one fits all approach during your dogs training with us.
+I don't use just one technique to get the best out of my dogs and so I don't believe in a one-fits-all approach during your dogs training with me.
 Instead, training is tailored specifically to your dog with focus not just on the specific task at hand, but also on how even the smallest of influences in your dogs daily set up can affect your success in getting to the level you'd like to be at.